nsteger/scout.rt/eclipse-scout-ts-migrate/README.md

 The plugin `declareMissingClassProperties` also has some limitations.
 It was copied and adjusted to our needs.
 - Only consider members defined in the constructor because others have most likely already been defined in the super class.
 - Add types based on value and naming convention.

+An alternative to the crlf plugins should be to pass the lineTerminator to recast `.toSource({lineTerminator: '\n'});`.
+But it somehow does not work and would need more investigation...